-COUNS-120 - Transfer Planning - Erika Torgeson
+COUNS-120 - University Transfer Planning - Erika Torgeson

-Welcome to Counseling 120 - Transfer Planning and I am excited to have you join me this semester!
+Welcome to Counseling 120 - University Transfer Planning and I am excited to have you join me this semester!
 This class is all about preparing to transfer to a 4-year college/university and helping students navigate the relevant information they need to know to be a successful transfer student.
-It seems like each year there is something new regarding transfer preparation and this course will provide you with transfer links for California State University, University of California, private, and out-of-state colleges/universities.
+It seems like each year there is something new regarding transfer preparation and this course will provide you with transfer links for California State University, University of California, HBCU's, private, and out-of-state colleges/universities.
 We'll also cover transfer applications, deadlines, and helping you determine where you are at in the transfer process!

 This course will introduce students to information and resources in order to facilitate a smoother transfer to four year colleges and universities.
 Topics include transfer applications, major and general education requirements, financial aid/scholarships, private and out-of-state transfer options, and analyze the many factors involved in the selection of transfer schools.